More on setwise climbability properties: Indestructible and absolute properness

 For (\ref{item:scabs}), suppose that $\mathbb{P}=\mathbb{P}_0*\dot{\mathbb{P}}_1$ where $\mathbb{P}_0$ is $\sigma$-closed and $\dot{\mathbb{P}}_1$ is c.c.c. in $V^{\mathbb{P}_0}$ and that $\mathbb{Q}$ is $\sigma$-closed.
 Note first that $\mathbb{P}$ is always forcing equivalent to the two step iteration $\mathbb{P}_0*\dot{\mathbb{P}}_1$ in any extension of $V$.
 Thus to prove that $\mathbb{P}$ remains proper in $V^\mathbb{Q}$, it is enough to show that $\mathbb{P}_0$ is proper in $V^\mathbb{Q}$ and $\dot{\mathbb{P}}_1$ is proper in $(V^\mathbb{Q})^{\mathbb{P}_0}$.
 Since $\mathbb{Q}$ adds no new countable sequence of $\mathbb{P}_0$-conditions, $\mathbb{P}_0$ remains $\sigma$-closed in $V^{\mathbb{Q}}$.
 By the same argument we have $\mathbb{Q}$ is $\sigma$-closed in $V^{\mathbb{P}_0}$.
 By our assumption $\dot{\mathbb{P}}_1$ is c.c.c. in $V^{\mathbb{P}_0}$.
 Note that any c.c.c. poset remains c.c.c. under any $\sigma$-closed forcing, because any uncountable antichain in a generic extension by a $\sigma$-closed forcing can be approximated within the ground model.
 Applying this to $V^{\mathbb{P}_0}$ we have that $\dot{\mathbb{P}}_1$ remains c.c.c. in $(V^{\mathbb{P}_0})^\mathbb{Q}\simeq V^{\mathbb{P}_0\times\mathbb{Q}} \simeq (V^\mathbb{Q})^{\mathbb{P}_0}$.
 This completes our proof of (\ref{item:scabs}).

 It is known that there exists a poset which is indestructibly proper but not absolutely proper (see \cite{yoshinobu:_properness} for proof).
-We will take a closed look on the difference between these notions.
+We will take a closer look on the difference between these notions.

 \begin{thm} Assume $\mathrm{PFA}$.
 Then for any $**$-tactically closed poset $\mathbb{P}$,

 holds.\footnote{A weaker statement that $\mathbb{P}$ forces $\mathrm{MA}_{\omega_1}(\text{$\sigma$-closed*c.c.c.})$ under the same assumption has been announced in \cite{yoshinobu:_further} without proof.} In particular, $\mathrm{SCL^-_e}$ is consistent with $\mathrm{MA}_{\omega_1}(\text{absolutely proper})$. \end{thm}